It is generally true that under Wisconsin law a life estate in real property must

 termination of a prior right (Wis.
 Stat.
 Ann.
 706.04(3)(a)).
 Similarly, an oral agreement

-may be enforced if a party partially or substantially performs his part of the bargain
+may be enforced if a party partially or substantially performs their part of the bargain

 in the contract.
 To find otherwise, would allow the other party to be unjustly enriched